-A group of animals refers to animals of similar age and/or stage of production.
+\A group of animals refers to animals of a similar age and/or stage of production.

-This review is intended to highlight which groups of animals are suffering from particular diseases to allow for the development and implementation of targeted prevention strategies.
+This review is intended to highlight which groups of animals are suffering from particular diseases and therefore aid the development and implementation of targeted prevention strategies.